-Americans throw away nearly five pounds of trash per person per day—nearly 300 million tons a day—more than any other country on the planet.
+Americans throw away nearly five pounds of trash per person per day — nearly 300 million tons every day — more than any other country on the planet.
 In the fight against climate change, we have to start here.

 According to the Environmental Protection Agency, half of that waste goes to landfills while some 20 percent is incinerated.
 Just over 30 percent is recycled.
 But these aren’t long-term solutions; our landfill space is shrinking, for one.
 Since 1990, the number of landfills in the U.S. has decreased by nearly 75 percent.